Testing the doctrines and teachings of groups and individuals

 “But false prophets also arose among the people, just as there will also be false teachers among you, who will secretly introduce destructive heresies, even denying the Master who bought them, bringing swift destruction upon themselves.
 Many will follow their sensuality, and because of them the way of the truth will be maligned; and in their greed they will exploit you with false words; their judgment from long ago is not idle, and their destruction is not asleep.”
 2 Peter 2:1-3

-There are many in the world who claim to teach the truth about God and his word.
-Unfortunately some who have the name Christian also have important doctrines and teachings that contradict the Bible.
+There are many in the world who claim to teach the truth about God and His word.
+Unfortunately some who bear the name Christian also have important doctrines and teachings that contradict the Bible.
 Each has their own degree of departure from Biblical accuracy.
 Some departures are more obvious than others.
 It is important that we recognize them.
 There are things we can do to help us recognize them.
 Below are details about a method that I have developed to assist me in this work.
 I affectionately refer to it as a background check.
-In a nutshell, background checks are investigations into the doctrines and teachings of groups and individuals and how they compare to the Bible.
-These checks have helped me many times to sort out who is and who is not trustworthy.

 So just how do you go about investigating groups and individuals?
-As always the best way to begin is to compare their teachings to the Bible.
+As always, the best way to begin is to compare their teachings to the Bible.
 Work from their official original material.
 Compare what you already know about the Bible to what they’re saying in their writings and media.
 If they say something is in the Bible, check to make sure it actually is.
-Look up the Bible verses they use in context.
-I have seen verses misused terribly because they were taken out of context.
+Look up the Bible verses they use.
+Check the context.
+I have seen verses terribly misused because they were taken out of context.
 Also note if Bible verses are used at all.
 I’ve come across some who present teachings and do not provide any scriptural support.

 The supporting sites will generally be the major website of the group or individual.
 This is a good place to confirm their official teachings.
 Do be aware that what you find there might not be the sum of their teachings.
 They may also have offline material in books or other publications.
 How much of this material you chose to look at is up to you.
-I find it helpful to secure some of it if opposing sites quote it to demonstrate error.
+I find it helpful to view or secure original material whenever possible to check the opposing or critiquing sources that might be quoting it to demonstrate error.
 I like to check it myself to make sure it was quoted correctly and in context.
-Along with the major websites you will most likely find other supporting sites.
+Along with the major websites you will most likely find other smaller supporting sites.
 They are worth reading too as they may help explain the teachings of the main sites.

 When I research I try to keep an open mind.
 I may have a strong feeling about the outcome because of past experience, but I will not come to a conclusion without solid evidence.
 When I read any material that is claiming that a group or individual strays from solid biblical teaching, I place the burden of proof on the author.